hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `network_mode` - (Optional) The network mode to be used for the container.
    Valid options are `default`, `bridge`, `host` or `none`.
 If nothing is specified, the container will start in `bridge` mode.
-The `container` network mode is not supported right now, this case also defaults to `bridge`.
+The `container` network mode is not supported right now and is reported as an invalid option.

 ### Port Mapping